Skinamarink: Maybe I Am Missing Something...

 My Thoughts

-While I said before it has got many negative reviews, it does also seem to have found a cult like following too, which some terrible movies do.
-While I appreciate new things being tried, especially on a low budget like this film had, I am not sure how anyone found this interesting in the slightest.
+While I said before it has got many negative reviews, it does also seem to have found a cult like following too, and while I appreciate new things being tried, especially on a low budget like this film had, like many people, I just did not connect with it at all,

 It's more of an experience than a story I suppose, I am just not sure what sort of experience it is.
 It asks the viewer for a lot of interpretation, which is difficult when not much is happening.

 What did you think of the movie?
-Let me know your thoughts on the movie in the comments or connect with me on my horror twitter and horror Instagram pages.
+Let me know your thoughts in the comments or connect with me on my horror twitter and horror Instagram pages.

-Want to read some more horror movie reviews om Horror Movies Nerd.
+Read read some more horror movie reviews on Horror Movies Nerd.